keeganquinn/cwnmyr-build/README.md

 request on the github page for this project with a description of the new target platform to have it included in the distribution.

 Usage
 -----

-Simply:

-    git clone git://github.com/keeganquinn/ptpwrt-builder.git
-    cd ptpwrt-builder
+On a system which is capable of building LEDE directly, simply run:

     make <target>

+You can also build in a Docker container.
+See the section below for details.

 Resulting images will be stored in the `image` subdirectory.
 If you do not select a target, all available targets will be built.
 Be aware, this can take quite a long time and a lot of disk space.

-To update to the latest openwrt and packages trees and generate a new matching .config:
+To update to the latest LEDE and packages trees and generate a new matching .config:

     make <target>-update